 This feature can be used to compute or check base station coordinates.
 If used, this feature will check for the presence of precise clock and orbit files required for PPP to deliver accurate results.
 If no files are present, the best available at the time of download will be downloaded automatically.
 If a Waypoint TerraStar NRT license has been activated, the Waypoint TerraStar NRT precise products will be downloaded prior to processing the PPP solution.
+Additionally, if you have a NovAtel receiver with the NRT files, PPP-AR will be used for coordinate determination.
 The Computing Coordinates Using PPP dialog will then report the processed position at the epoch of the data collected, within the base station coordinate datum chosen.
-The horizontal and vertical difference between the computed coordinate and the coordinates or to select Cancel, if this was only being used as a check.
+The horizontal and vertical difference between the computed coordinate and the coordinate currently loaded on the master dialog will be reported.
+A user can then decide to accept the computed coordinates or to select Cancel, if this was only being used as a check.